Vaccination in Mexico

 Vaccination in Mexico includes the use of vaccines in advancing public health.
-Mexico has a multi-year program for immunisation of children.
-The immunisation of children is fully covered by the government of Mexico.
+Mexico has a multi-year program for immunization of children.
+The immunization of children is fully covered by the government of Mexico.
 Mexico has an adverse events committee to monitor the adverse effects of vaccination as well as a standing technical advisory group on immunization.

 COVID-19 vaccination

-In Mexico, 4% of the individuals received at least one dose of the COVID-19 vaccine as of March 2021.
-Wealthy Mexicans were reported to travel to the neighbouring United States for receiving their vaccinations.
-In March, the White House announced that four million of doses of COVID-19 vaccines manufactured in the USA will be sent to Mexico.
+In Mexico, 4% of individuals received at least one dose of the COVID-19 vaccine as of March 2021.
+Wealthy Mexicans were reported to travel to the neighboring United States for receiving their vaccinations.
+In March, the White House announced that four million doses of COVID-19 vaccines manufactured in the United States will be sent to Mexico.

-In a survey conducted in March 2021, 52% of the Mexicans said that they were willing to get vaccinated against COVID-19, 20% said they were not sure and 28% said they would not get vaccinated.
-As of early October, COVID-19 children's vaccination programs began, but only for those with medical conditions, yet when asked in an open survey, parents were highly interested in having their children vaccinated.
-Nonetheless, parents did express levels of concern involving their children in developing adverse effects from the vaccine.
+In a survey conducted in March 2021, 52% of Mexicans said that they were willing to get vaccinated against COVID-19, 20% said they were not sure and 28% said they would not get vaccinated.
+As of early October, children's COVID-19 vaccination programs began, but only for those with medical conditions, yet when asked in an open survey, parents were highly interested in having their children vaccinated.
+Nonetheless, parents did express levels of concern involving their children developing adverse effects from the vaccine.

-On 20 April 2021, President López Obrador televised himself receiving the AstraZeneca vaccine.
+On April 20, 2021, President López Obrador televised himself receiving the AstraZeneca vaccine.

 National vaccination plan

-The National vaccination plan against COVID-19 has been planned as below in Mexico:
+The national vaccination plan against COVID-19 has been planned as below in Mexico: